asyncapi/generator/README.md

 1. [Generator](apps/generator): This is a tool that you can use to generate whatever you want basing on the AsyncAPI specification file as an input.

+1. [Hooks](apps/hooks): This library contains generator filters that can be reused across multiple templates, helping to avoid redundant work.
+Hooks are designed to let template developer to hook into the template generation process.
+Like for example one can create a hook code that will be automatically invoked right after the template generation process has ended.

-2. [Nunjucks-filters](apps/nunjucks-filters): This library contains generator filters that can be reused across multiple templates, helping to avoid redundant work.
+1. [Nunjucks-filters](apps/nunjucks-filters): This library contains generator filters that can be reused across multiple templates, helping to avoid redundant work.
 These filters are designed specifically for Nunjucks templates and are included by default with the generator, so there's no need to add them to  dependencies seprately.

 ![npm](https://img.shields.io/npm/v/@asyncapi/generator?style=for-the-badge) ![npm](https://img.shields.io/npm/dt/@asyncapi/generator?style=for-the-badge)

-> warning: This package doesn't support AsyncAPI 1.x anymore.
-We recommend to upgrade to the latest AsyncAPI version using the [AsyncAPI converter](https://github.com/asyncapi/converter-js) (You can refer to [installation guide](/apps/generator//docs//installation-guide.md)).
-If you need to convert documents on the fly, you may use the [Node.js](https://github.com/asyncapi/converter-js) or [Go](https://github.com/asyncapi/converter-go) converters.

 <!-- toc is generated with GitHub Actions do not remove toc markers -->